AditiAggarwal21/Wine-Quality-Prediction-and-Data-Analysis-Project/README.md

 ![](img6.png)

-9. Skewness and Kurtosis
+### 9. Skewness and Kurtosis
 Finally, I checked for skewness and kurtosis in the dataset.
 These metrics help assess the normality of the data.
+Some of the columns are highly positively skewed, to standerize it we will use the technique of **Log Transformation**.
 Here's the output for skewness and kurtosis:

 ![](img7.png)

 ## Data Processing ( Feature Engineering)
 ### 1. Outlier Removal
+We have used the **IQR** method to remove outliers that we saw earlier in EDA.

 ![](img8.png)

 ### 2. Removing Skewness
+We used the **Log Transformation** technique to remove skewness from our dataset.

 ![](img9.png)

+### 3. Feature Scaling
+I used Standard Scaler to standardize features by centering them around a mean of 0 and scaling to unit variance.
+This ensures consistency and improves the performance of machine learning models sensitive to feature scaling.

+## 4. Encoding Target Values
+The target values are encoded as:
+* Ratings 3-4 as "Low Quality"(0)
+* Ratings 5-6 as "Medium Quality"(1)
+* Ratings 7-8 as "High Quality"(2)

 ### 5. Imbalance to Balanced Dataset
 ![](img10.png)